GemTalk/Sparkle/Documentation/SparkleInstall.md

 ### Process List

-You can open a Process List Explorer (purple header), from the Sparkle Connections Launcher Processes button.
+You can open a Process List Explorer (purple header), from the Sparkle Launcher Processes button.
 The Process List Browser allows you to view running Smalltalk  GsProcess instances within your Gem.
 The green arrows allow you to see information about the GsProcess.
 You may also open a debugger on any of these processes by selecting the pause button (two vertical bars within a circle).